April 10, 2020 4 min read

 Besides the obvious starting point, of a top notch t-shirt, ethically sourced, and sustainably printed with biodegradable inks, the key components to a successful tribute tee in my experience, are scene selection, transcribing the moment in a unique way for the t-shirt medium, and quality of design.

+The design or phrase should serve as a quick intro and voice for the person wearing it.
 There are a few ways of doing this, either with a parody on the original idea, a mash up of two different pop cultural references, or mixing in original artwork and imagery that enhances the moment, and shortens the time it takes for the idea to be absorbed.
 Honing in on the right balance, and interplay of subtly and obviousness, is THE key ingredient.
 Depending on the scene or movie moment you are trying to harness into timeless graphic t-shirt magic, the design aesthetic can either dial up the obviousness or rein it in.
 It's the job of the t-shirt designer to use the right mixture of color, font, scale, and art elements, working in harmony with the initial idea, to tune the graphic t-shirt in a sense, for maximum resonance.

 Designing a t-shirt is as simple or complex as you want to make it.
 Obviously, with decades of experience in this craft, I've gone through many varying degrees of simple and complex.
 My design style is rooted in the origins of early graphic t-shirts that started taking hold in the 1960's and 1970's, growing out of surf, skate, and rock band culture, and slowly expanding into pop culture, movies, TV, and advertising from there.
 I find that there is a timelessness to the aesthetic of this era that provides a strong foundation upon which the design can be rooted.
 Building upon good bones in a design, opens up freedom to infuse your own vision and emotions into the art, and provides a better chance of it working out.